yanganto/relayer-game/README.md

   - For example: '10', that means a submit block will be deem to relayed and finalized after 10 Darwinia blocks.
   - For example: `challenge_linear`, that means a submit block will wait according the linear function, and the parameters of function need to provide.

-- `target_function`
+- `sample_function`
-  - Once there is dispute on any header, the relayer should submit the next Ethereum block target as calculated.
+  - Once there is dispute on any header, the relayer should submit the next Ethereum block sampling as calculated.
   - Current support: half
-  - For example: 'half', that means the next target will be `(submited_ethereum_block_height - relayed_ethereum_block_height) / 2`
+  - For example: 'half', that means the next sampling block will be `(submited_ethereum_block_height - relayed_ethereum_block_height) / 2`

 - `bond_function`
   - The bond function will increase the bond to improve speed of the finality, and the cost of keeping lie will be enormous.